dsmsuite/dsmsuite.analyzer.cpp.clang/README.md

 # Introduction

-This reposiory will contain a software dependency analyzer for C/C++ using clanf.
+This reposiory will contain a software dependency analyzer for C/C++.

 Planned features:
 -Analyses software dependencies using clang